 The Royal Family works in the mindfulness of a simple but practical rationale, that all Thai people should have access to basic public services even in the most remote areas of the country, so that they are able to earn a decent livelihood in good health and happiness.
 That is what the monarchy believes it owes to its people.
 Since Thailand is not a rich country, there is a need for all stakeholders to pool resources in order to yield meaningful social impact and change.
-That is why the Royal Family has been continuously devoting their energy and personal funds behind the scenes, building upon and mobilising collective social efforts even before the term ‘PPP’ or public, private partnership was coined, to complement government mechanisms and draw participation of civil society, private sector and individual philanthropists.
+That is why the Royal Family has been continuously devoting their energy and personal funds behind the scenes, building upon and mobilizing collective social efforts even before the term ‘PPP’ or public, private partnership was coined, to complement government mechanisms and draw participation of civil society, private sector and individual philanthropists.
 Combined with the ownership of local communities and volunteerism, such efforts would strengthen their actions towards this goal.
-With or without the opportunity to publicise themselves, the Royal Family have continued their generations- and centuries-long commitment with steadfast determination.
+With or without the opportunity to publicize themselves, the Royal Family have continued their generations- and centuries-long commitment with steadfast determination.

 His Majesty the King’s Grandfather, Prince Mahidol, was aware that a strong public health system was crucial to national development and chose to study medicine at Harvard University, determined to lay a solid foundation for teaching medical sciences in Thailand.
 He offered a considerable sum of his own money as scholarships for talented students to study medical sciences, nursing and medical research in the United Kingdom.
 These seeds planted in the past have nurtured a legacy on the development of modern medicine and public health services in Thailand to this very day.

-The King’s Grandmother, Princess Srinagarindra, supported her husband’s endeavour by establishing the Medical Volunteer Foundation in 1974 to ensure that the population in remote areas have access to medical care.
+The King’s Grandmother, Princess Srinagarindra, supported her husband’s endeavor by establishing the Medical Volunteer Foundation in 1974 to ensure that the population in remote areas have access to medical care.
 The Foundation sends volunteers to treat patients in the most remote areas of the country, which have limited access to public healthcare facilities and empowers community service in public health, another powerful tool in Thailand’s public health system.

 The King’s Father, His Majesty King Bhumibol Adulyadej The Great, through the Crown Property Bureau, funded the establishment of Siam Bioscience Co.
-Ltd. in 2009, to specialise in manufacturing biopharmaceuticals.
+Ltd. in 2009, to specialize in manufacturing biopharmaceuticals.
 The company’s excellence has since been internationally recognized, as it became the only manufacturing plant in Thailand to be certified with the international manufacturing standards of PIC/s GMP, ISO9001:2015, and ISO17025:2016.
 Subsequently, in 2020, the British-Swedish pharmaceutical and biopharmaceutical company, AstraZeneca, in its fast quest to set up a manufacturing base for its COVID-19 vaccines in Southeast Asia, found that Siam Bioscience was the only qualified choice as its local partner to produce AstraZeneca COVID-19 vaccines for Thailand and Southeast Asia.

 According to James Teague, Country President of AstraZeneca (Thailand) Ltd.: